-To determine whether minorities are fully and fairly utilized in the State workforce, this Plan compares the representation of these groups in the workforce with the availability of such persons for employment.
-For further information, see the State's Annual Workforce Report, which is an in-depth look at the Executive Branch workforce that includes information about employee demographics and diversity.
+In determining whether the State is meeting its goal of building a diverse workforce that represents Vermonters, this utilization analysis focuses on three diversity demographics: racial minorities, female workers, and individuals with disabilities.
+To determine whether minorities, females, and individuals with disabilities are fully and fairly utilized in the State workforce, this EEO Plan compares the representation of these groups in the workforce with the availability of such persons for employment.
+For further information, see the State's Annual Workforce Report, which is an in-depth look at the Executive Branch workforce that includes information about employee demographics and diversity.1